JeffersonCarvalh0/tetris/README.md

 # Building Instructions

+You must have SFML installed in your system

 In order to build the project, open the terminal in the root directory and do as
 follows: